Faces.

 Unapologetic Faces.

-Unapologetic Faces is a body of one-of-one contemporary works centered on the human face as the primary site of emotional truth.
+Unapologetic Faces is a body of one of one contemporary works centered on the human face as the primary site of emotional truth.
 Each composition explores duality, fracture, and the tension between what a person presents to the world and what they carry beneath the surface.

 Lookbook.